 There are two parts to interviewing for a role or hiring new team members.
-One is the hard skills – the technical know how to do the job.
+One is the hard skills – the technical know-how to do the job.
 The second is cultural fit, and this is much harder to quantify.
-Cultural fit tends to be the soft skills that a potential hire holds, and you cannot assess those based on a CV or a cover letter.
+Cultural fit tends to be the soft skills that a potential hire holds, and you cannot assess those based on a resume or a cover letter.

 So how do you quantify cultural fit?

-If you have ironed this out prior to a recruitment process, then it will be much easier to give feedback that a candidate is not the right cultural fit for your business.
+If you have ironed this out prior to a recruitment process and understand the values employees should align to, it will be much easier for recruiters to give feedback that a candidate is not the right cultural fit for your business.
 Conversely, if you are a candidate interviewing, probing a little further and asking for feedback on what does quantify a good cultural fit will be easier and you will walk away from the process understanding a lot more.

 - Describe a situation in which you were able to use persuasion to successfully convince someone to see things your way.